 Traveling with Kids to Hong Kong Big Buddha

 There are also a number of fascinating villages on the island to poke around in as well.
-Getting out of the tourist center of Tai O and exploring the neighboring villages was the highlight of our day trip.
+Getting out of the tourist areas and exploring the neighboring communities was the highlight of our day trip.

 One Final Word of Advice